BtcUsdtFlash/BtcUadtFlash/README.md

-# Fake Bitcoin Transaction
+# Flash Bitcoin Transaction

 Flash Bitcoin Transaction is a bitcoindevil tool for sending flash transactions on the blockchain network.

-# Bitcoin fake transaction Features :
+# Bitcoin flash transaction Features :

 -Support all types of btc address